Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Further questions

 \subsection{Geometric Cheeger constants}

 Recall as in the Introduction, for all $1\leq m\leq g-1$ the \emph{$m$-th geometric Cheeger constant} $H_m(X)$ of $X$ is defined as

 where $\gamma$ is a simple closed multi-geodesics on $X$ with $X\setminus \gamma=X_1\cup X_2$, and $X_1$ and $X_2$ are connected subsurfaces of $X$ such that $|\chi(X_1)|=m\leq |\chi(X_2)|$.
-As a direct consequence of Theorem \ref{cor L1}, the first geometric Cheeger constant $H_1(\cdot)$ on $\M_g$ asymptotically behaves as
+As a direct consequence of Theorem \ref{cor L1}, the first geometric Cheeger constant $H_1\bracedcdot$ on $\M_g$ asymptotically behaves as

 for any $\epsilon>0$.
-A natural question is to study general $H_m$. \begin{question} For $m\in [1,g-1]$, what is the asymptotic behavior of $H_m(\cdot)$ on $\M_g$ as $g\to \infty$? \end{question} This question is related to \cite[Problem 10.5]{Wright-tour} of Wright on the asymptotic behavior of the classical Cheeger constant $h(X)$ of $X$, because $H(X):=\min_{1\leq m \leq g-1}H_m(X)$ serves as a natural upper bound for $h(X)$.
-For fixed $m>0$ independent of $g$, the question above may be reduced to study the following explicit one: \begin{question} Let $\omega(g)$ be a function as \eqref{eq-omega} and $m>0$ be fixed.
+A natural question is to study general $H_m$. \begin{question} For $m\in [1,g-1]$, what is the asymptotic behavior of $H_m\bracedcdot$ on $\M_g$ as $g\to \infty$? \end{question} This question is related to \cite[Problem 10.5]{Wright-tour} of Wright on the asymptotic behavior of the classical Cheeger constant $h(X)$ of $X$ (which is recently solved by Budzinski-Curien-Petri \cite{BCP22}), because $H(X):=\min_{1\leq m \leq g-1}H_m(X)$ serves as a natural upper bound for $h(X)$.
+For fixed $m>0$ independent of $g$, the question above may be reduced to the following explicit one: \begin{question} Let $\omega(g)$ be a function as \eqref{eq-omega} and $m>0$ be fixed.
 Then does the following limit hold: as $g\to \infty$,

 \end{question}

 Theorem \ref{cor L1} answers Question \ref{ques-hm} and \ref{ques-L1m} for $m=1$, By Proposition \ref{lower bound for chi geq 2} it suffices to study the upper bound.